ELIXIR-IIB-training/site/pages/training_courses/2025-12-03-Train_the_trainer_Naples.md

 ## Course Description

 This course is part of the [ELIXIR Train the Trainer programme](https://elixir-europe.org/platforms/training/train-the-trainer).
-TtT courses aim to give new instructors tools and tips for providing an enriching learning experience to trainees, irrespective of topic, and to include best-practice guidance on course and training material development.
+TtT courses aim to give new instructors and teachers tools and tips for providing an enriching learning experience to trainees, irrespective of topic, and to include best-practice guidance on course and training material development.

 <br>
 <br>